 Most businesses put their buyers and purchasing managers on the frontlines of buying situations -- but they’re not actually qualified to make any buying decisions.
 That’s why the most successful B2B salespeople skip right over those folks, and straight to the real decision makers.

 Don’t waste your time developing relationships with buyers or purchasing managers, no matter how convenient or comfortable it may feel.
 They simply don’t have the budget -- or the power -- to make an actual investment in your product or service.
-Instead, sell only to high-level decision makers who have the power and budget to actually tell you "yes".
+Instead, sell only to high-level stakeholders who have the power and budget to actually tell you "yes".

 2) Sell actual business results and outcomes.